arthurlvt/Raspberry-Pi-Master/README.md

     ├── medias/              # Images and resources for Raspberry Pi projects ├── components/          # List of accessories used (e.g., cameras, displays) └── examples/            # Examples of tested and validated projects

+develop/
+├── Pico/
+│   ├── README.md            # Provisional introduction for Pico
+│   ├── getting-started.md   # Draft of the getting-started guide
+│   ├── medias/              # Files related to new projects under testing │   ├── components/          # New components or updates to existing ones │   └── drafts/              # Projects or tutorials not yet finalized ├── JoyPi/
+│   ├── README.md            # Provisional introduction for JoyPi
+│   ├── getting-started.md   # Improvements or drafts in progress
+│   ├── medias/              # New schematics or resources for testing │   ├── components/          # Prototypes of descriptions for new components │   └── drafts/              # Ideas or projects under testing
+└── RaspberryPi/
+    ├── README.md            # Provisional version for Raspberry Pi
+    ├── getting-started.md   # Modifications or drafts in progress
+    ├── medias/              # Temporary files related to tests ├── components/          # Documentation for new components └── drafts/              # Tests for projects or guides

 ```